 Children solve this psychological problem elegantly.

-When you spend money on your kids, it does not feel indulgent.
+When you spend money on your kids, it does not feel as indulgent.
 It feels purposeful.
 It feels honorable.
 You are investing in people you love more than anything in the world.

 Children open the floodgates.